Solar Energy Conversion and Catalysis Calculations

 A multi-scale combination of quantum chemical calculations and molecular dynamics simulations will be applied to studies of molecular functionalization of metal oxide substrates and heterogeneous catalysis on metal oxide substrates such as TiO2.

-D. A largely new direction (currently in a start-up phase) as part of the KAW-funded SOLA project concerns multi-scale of complex organic film morphologies and formation processes.
+D. A further direction as part of the KAW-funded SOLA project concerns multi-scale of complex organic film morphologies and formation processes.
 We have identified opportunities to study bimolecular quenching reactions at variable concentrations as a stepping-stone to couple information about complex morphology with molecular electronic structure properties.